 Hysteroscopy is a minimally invasive procedure to diagnose and treat problems of the uterus.
+Hysteroscopy a surgical operation to remove all or part of the uterus.
 A hysteroscope is a thin telescope-like device with camera and light source which is inserted in the uterus through the vagina.
 No cutting or incision is given in vagina or cervix when inserting the thin hysteroscope.
 The image of your uterus is transmitted onto a video screen and the diagnosis is made.
 Any problem can also be corrected at the same sitting if required.
 The procedure can be recorded for future reference.

 In certain advanced setups, hysteroscopy is done in OPD setting without anaesthesia or sedation, using very fine calibre hysteroscopes, hence reducing overall side effects of anaesthesia and overall cost of procedure.
 In almost all of the cases you may resume your normal activities very soon after the procedure.
 This procedure is gaining immense popularity in many countries, owing to its low cost and almost nil complications and morbidity following the procedure.

 Hysteroscopy is done when a woman experiences certain set of symptoms and gynecology endoscopic surgeon chooses to examine the uterine cavity to eliminate the possibility of any great risk to the health of the woman or when there is a need to decide for a major surgery.

 One of the most common uses of hysteroscopy is to find the cause of abnormal uterine bleeding (AUB) and take the endometrial biopsy under vision.
 Other conditions where hysteroscopy is used are-